FuelLabs/fuel-core/docs/fuel-sync-design.md

 #### Node behaviour

-All nodes have the same FS, so it is enough to describe the work of FS.
+All nodes have the same FS, so it is enough to describe the general work of FS.

 ##### Gossip about new data